simpleinjector/Documentation/source/testintegration.rst

 When there is too much overhead in creating a Container instance per test, one global Container instance for all tests to reuse, similar to how the final application is using a single Container instance.
 Although this can give a considerable performance boost, in practice this can be quite tricky, especially when separate tests require different fake dependencies.
 As you can see from the code samples below, this can take a considerable amount of adjustments to the test suite and the Composition Root.

-At the very least it requires scoped proxy implementations that can be configured to forward calls to specific test-specific fake implementations.
+At the very least it requires scoped proxy implementations that can be configured to forward calls to test-specific fake implementations.
 The Container's `Scope` can be used as holder for test-specific fakes.

 For instance, an integration test could use a specially crafted version of the `TestBootstrapper` to allow reusing the same container instance.
 The following code sample demonstrates this: